Metagauss-com/buddybot/readme.txt

 == Changelog ==

+= 1.1.0.0: March 18, 2025 =
+* Merged: Assistant and BuddyBot for a unified experience.
+* Added: New submenu for Conversations (moved from Test Area).
+* Fixed: Various UI and issue fixes for better stability.

 = 1.0.4.0: February 18, 2025 =
 * Added: Progress bar feature for better tracking of ongoing processes.
 * Improved: Disappearing messages with icons for enhanced user interaction and experience.